-- s106 agreements towards specific public open space projects and enquiries over whether planning obligations on existing development have been discharged.
-This involves liaison with other services in the council. - 4.2 Significant progress has been made in reviewing and compiling records of existing s106 agreements, clauses and financial contributions arising from them as part of wider monitoring arrangements.
+- 4.2 Significant progress has been made in reviewing and compiling records of existing s106 agreements, clauses and financial contributions arising from them as part of wider monitoring arrangements.
 A new integrated software package has been purchased which records S106 agreements and community infrastructure levy payments (once charging starts under the latter).
-This system is in the process of being populated with the S106 agreement data and will be updated with new agreements as they arise. - 4.3 The time and hence cost to the council taken to monitor planning obligations by this officer is not currently covered by a charge. - 4.4 Planning obligations may take several forms from simple, paid up front unilateral undertakings to complex s106 agreements between several parties with multiple clauses and triggers.
-It is estimated that there are approximately 700 s106 agreements and nearly 800 simple unilateral undertakings relating to developments in Mid Devon.
-These are added to by approximately 20 30 new s106s and 40 50 unilateral undertakings per year, although this varies according to application activity and type.
-Clearly there are significant monitoring costs and demands that the council incurs in order to successfully manage and ensure compliance with these legal agreements. - 4.5 Monitoring activity includes reviewing and recording the s106 agreement and its obligations onto the software system.
+This system is in the process of being populated with the S106 agreement data and will be updated with new agreements as they arise. - 4.3 The time and hence cost to the council taken to monitor planning obligations by this officer is not currently covered by a charge. - 4.4 Planning obligations may take several forms from a simple paid up front unilateral undertakings to complex s106 agreements between several parties with multiple clauses and triggers.
+It is estimated that there are approximately 700 s106 agreements and nearly 800 simple unilateral undertakings.
+These are added to by approximately 20 30 new s106s and 40 50 unilateral undertakings per year, although this varies according to application activity and type. - 4.5 Monitoring activity includes reviewing and recording the s106 agreement and its obligations onto the software system.
 Site progress may need to be checked to assess whether triggers have been reached, records cross referenced with other data held by the council over commencement of development, invoicing for payment, chasing and enforcing payments (if required), distributing payments to services, auditing expenditure and compiling reports.
 Liaison also takes place over monitoring activities with other bodies such as the County Council for example in respect of education and highway related obligations.

-5.0 BENCHMARKING AND LOCAL COMPARISONS
+5.0 BENCHMARKING AND LOCAL COMPARISONS.

 - 5.1 As set out above, any fees need to be linked intrinsically to the costs arising specifically within MDDC.
 However, there is also a case for benchmarking across neighbouring councils since, if fees were markedly different, there would be a case for taking this into account. - 5.2 In determining the appropriate level for the monitoring fee it is appropriate to understand current schemes in place with other councils.
 In January 2015 Sedgemoor District Council undertook a similar review and identified four approaches to s106 monitoring fees: - i.
 Charging a % of financial contributions due from each development (Coventry, Rutland, Wiltshire, South Gloucestershire). - ii.
-Charging a % of planning application fee (15% used at Bristol and North Somerset).
+Charging a % of planning application fee (15% used at Bristol and North Somerset). - iii.
+Standard charge based on the resource required for each financial, physical or compliance obligation (Colchester, Mendip, Newcastle, Mid Suffolk, Rushcliffe); or

-- iii.
-Standard charge based on the resource required for each financial, physical or compliance obligation (Colchester, Mendip, Newcastle, Mid Suffolk, Rushcliffe); or - iv.
+- iv.
 Standard charges, sometimes varying between minor /major and amount of the contribution sought (Bath and North East Somerset, Three Rivers, Cornwall, Leeds, Guilford). - 5.3 In preparing this report more up to date benchmarking information has been sought from other south west councils.
 Where known, charging is as follows: